The Ultimate Siem Reap Budget Travel Guide

 Address: Taphul Rd, Krong Siem Reap, Cambodia

-Another nice place to eat too, especially if you are looking for a tasty smoothie and some delicious pancakes.
+Another excellent place to eat, especially if you are looking for a tasty smoothie and some delicious pancakes.

 Address: Chocolate Rd, Krong Siem Reap, Cambodia

-Another hotel famed for exceptional cuisine, The Haven provides a wide range of mouthwatering cuisines at great prices.
-The oreo cheesecake, khmer curry and salt and pepper calamari are favorites of many.
+Another hotel famed for exceptional cuisine, The Haven, provides a wide range of mouthwatering cuisines at great prices.
+The oreo cheesecake, Khmer curry, salt, and pepper calamari are many favorites.

 Things to Do and See in Siem Reap